dell/goobjectscale/README.md

 // NOTE: Create clientset beforehand.

-// Delete bucket requires bucket name, namespace (look at FAQ how to obtain it) and emptyBucket parameters.
+// Delete bucket requires bucket name, namespace (see FAQ on how to get it) and emptyBucket parameters.
 // EmptyBucket indicates if the bucket should be deleted, if it has any objects. err := clientset.Buckets().Delete("example-bucket", "osaia3382ab190a7a3df", false)
 ```